gabriel-ing/Quickstarts/REST-Quickstart/REST Quickstart.md

 ```
 ## Dispatch class

-Now lets create the dispatch class.
+Now let's create the dispatch class.
 For this guide, we are going to create two API routes:
 - A POST Request to `/petapi/pet` to add an animal to the database
 - A GET Request to `/petapi/pet/<PetId>` to retrieve the info of a specific pet.

 The dispatch class  inherits from `%CSP.REST`

 ```
-Class petapi.disp Extends %CSP.REST{
+Class petapi.disp Extends %CSP.REST{...}
 ```

 The routes are defined in XML data in an XData block called `UrlMap` within the dispatch class.
 Each route has an endpoint location (url), the HTTP method being used, and a function that is called.